JOB ANNOUNCEMENT: Restorative Justice Diversion Coordinator

 - Creative and proactive willingness to build, innovate and work collaboratively with diverse stakeholders

-- Comfortable with continuous improvement and tracking multiple programs and cases
+- Comfortable with continuous improvement and tracking multiple items

-- Excellent written, verbal and non-verbal communication skills
+- Professional and effective written, verbal and non-verbal communication skills

 - Bilingual in Spanish and English